 Something else worth considering is that most cafes/restaurants that are particular about where their produce comes from and how it is raised, rarely if ever have chicken on the menu.
 This is because it is just too challenging and expensive to have a regular supply of good quality, properly raised chicken.
 The cafe I am sitting in now as I type this is one of these establishments where chicken is only on the menu as a special when they can get quality chicken.

 In addition, as with eating red meat, it is healthier to eat the meat with the fat/skin and cooked on the bone to get a more complete nutrient profile.
-As is usually the car, most of our food comes the way we are meant to consume it.
+As is usually the case, most of our food comes the way we are meant to consume it.
 Isolating parts of it as we tend to do today eg skinless, boneless fish fillets instead of eating the whole fish, juicing fruit and vegetables instead of eating the fruit & veg, eating lean muscle meat steak, or skinless, boneless chicken breast is a very modern phenomenon and possibly a contributor to many of the nutrient deficiencies we see today.
 It would be very alien to generations before us, not to mention the amount of waste.

 To my mind chicken meat, skinless, boneless chicken cuts in particular, is not a nutritious food choice.
 As someone, who believes that nature and the seasons supply us with the food we require, when we require it in the quantities we require it then it makes sense that the amount of chicken (properly raised) that we can eat is limited.